-How To Be Truly Happy, Moral Lessons from Proverbs
+How to Be Truly Happy, 5 Moral Lessons From Proverbs

 The Book of Proverbs

-The Book of Proverbs was written thousands of years ago but still has timeless wisdom for all ages.
-The book offers advice on how to handle many situations in life.
-Solomon wrote the book as a way to leave behind some advice to his son.
-Here in this Hub is some of the moral lessons from the Book of Proverbs.
+The Book of Proverbs was written thousands of years ago but still has timeless wisdom and moral lessons for all ages.
+The book is steeped with advice on how to handle many situations which arise in life.

 # 1 Wisdom is greater than folly